0vai5/ChaiCode-30-Days-JS-Challenge/readme.md

    - Task description: Work with arrays and array methods.
    - Implementation: Manipulate arrays, perform sorting, filtering, mapping, and other operations.

+7. **Challenge 7 - Objects**
+   - Task description: Work with Objects and Object methods.
+   - Implementation: Manipulate Arays, perform Loops, using Object Methods, and other operations.

 ## Getting Started

 To navigate through different challenges, click on the links below: